 Why not celebrate St. Patrick's Day with a Shamrock Shake bath bomb.
 It's the perfect solution if you can't get a sitter, or can't handle the calories of green beer, Guinness or a real Shamrock Shake.
 That is pretty much where I stand, hence the handy St. Patrick's day bath bomb recipe for you...lol

-I have some adorable Shamrock Soaps for you to make as well.
-They would look lovely displayed or gifted together.
+I have some adorable Shamrock Soaps or Striped Creamy Vanilla Mint Soap for you to make as well.
+Either would look lovely displayed or gifted together with the bath bombs.

 St. Patrick's Day Bath Bomb: About the Recipe

 As I said, this bath bomb is inspired by the iconic Shamrock Shake.
 It is scented with peppermint essential oil and vanilla oleoresin (extract if you can't get your hands on that) and tinted a pretty green with gel food coloring.
 I've recently started making my bath bombs with fractionated coconut oil, due to it's absorbency and less "greasy" nature (It's great for other bath products and cooking too.).
 This is actually the first bath bomb recipe I've published featuring this incredible oil.
 Due to the nature of the oil and the vanilla extract in this recipe, I was able to omit water entirely from the ingredients.
 This makes citric acid reaction mishaps far less likely.
 The recipe makes one extra large 3" diameter green bath bomb.

 St. Patrick's Day Bath Bomb: The Shamrock Shake Bomb

 Vanilla Mint Shamrock Shake Bath Bomb recipe.
 Tints the water green and smells like a Shamrock Shake!